High-Dimensional Vector Autoregression with Common Response and Predictor Factors: Computational and Statistical Convergence Analysis

 \end{theorem}

-From the theorem, the estimation efficiency can be achieved by taking into account the common structure between $\mathcal{M}(\cm{A}_{(1)})$ and $\mathcal{M}(\cm{A}_{(2)})$ of the proposed model in \eqref{eq:VAR_ell} and \eqref{eq:common_tensor_decomp2}.
-Similarly, we can establish the consistency for rank and common dimension selection, but it is omitted for brevity.
+From the theorem, the estimation efficiency can be achieved by considering the common structure between $\mathcal{M}(\cm{A}_{(1)})$ and $\mathcal{M}(\cm{A}_{(2)})$.
+We can also establish the consistency for rank and common dimension selection, but it is omitted for brevity.